VAKhoa939/Sto-Ast-Render/README.md

 # Storage And Assistant
-## Node.js, React, Firebase, AI Chatbot
+## Node.js, React, Express, Firebase, AI Chatbot

 Author: Cao Khải Minh </br>
 This guide walks you through the steps to create a simple Google clone application using **Node.js**, **React**, **Firebase** (for authentication and storage), and an **AI-powered chatbot** with a text summarizer.